 The Media Center serves as the technology resource center for the School of Education.
-It is comprised of four rooms: a reading room, an AV equipment room, a computer lab and a production lab.
-These facilities provide students access to a variety of equipment and materials for creating teaching materials and using technology for teaching lessons or other course activities.
+It is comprised of five rooms: a reading room, an AV equipment room, a computer lab, a technology classroom with mobile laptop cart and a production lab.
+These facilities provide access to a variety of equipment and materials for creating teaching materials and using technology for teaching lessons or other course activities.
 Student teachers use the facilities for preparing lessons in connection with their directed teaching experiences.
-Some of the equipment available includes digital camcorders, digital cameras, electronic whiteboards, data projectors, laminating equipment and an Ellison die cutter.
+Some of the equipment available includes digital camcorders, digital cameras, Promethean boards, data projectors, laminating equipment and an Ellison die cutter.

-The computer lab houses 25 PC computers which are upgraded on a regular basis.
-All of the computers are equipped with DVD burners, software specifically related to the K-12 teaching areas, and image, video and audio editing software.
-Education majors also have access to computer labs maintained in Mack Library, the business wing of the Alumni Building, the art and music departments in the Gustafson Fine Arts Center, and the computer science lab in the Howell Memorial Science Building.
+96 The computer lab houses laptop computers which are upgraded on a regular basis.
+All of the computers are equipped with DVD burners, software specifically related to the Pre-K-12 teaching areas, and image, video and audio editing software.
+Education majors also have access to computer labs maintained in the Mack Library, the business wing of the Alumni Building, the art and music departments in the Gustafson Fine Arts Center, and the computer science lab in the Howell Memorial Science Building.

-The Media Center is also a service agency for the technology needs of other courses within and outside of the School of Education and makes available its facilities and equipment to faculty and students in the various academic divisions of the University.
+The Media Center is also a service agency for all courses in the School of Education and makes available its materials for the faculty teaching in the various academic divisions of the University.
+It supports the technology needs of the university staff departments as well as those of students from all of the various disciplines.

 Media Center personnel conduct teacher workshops in the production of instructional materials and in the setup and use of equipment and assist students and faculty alike in the use of the technology available.
-The facilities are also available to the local community.